Vizzuality/growasia_calculator/README.md

 * Make sure you have the correct ruby version installed
 * Install the project gems: `bundle install`

 * Copy the file `config/database_sample.yml` and rename it to only `database.yml`.
-Change there the configuration for your database.
+Change configuration for your database in that file.

 * Create database: `rake db:create`
 * Run migrations: `rake db:migrate`